 With their brilliant sheen, silk and metallic fibers immediately convey luxury.
 When used in the work of a master embroidery artist, the effect is astonishingly beautiful.

 The condition is almost excellent and all original.
-I found one small, inconspicuous tear in the silk in back.
-I did not notice the tear until I was going over the coif with a magnifying glass.
+In the silk in back is one small, inconspicuous tear.
+I did not notice it until I was going over the coif with a magnifying glass.
 There is also some wear on the silk ribbon facing.

-It measures 6" from front to back and 6" tall.
+It measures 6" front to back and 6" tall.